 A cluster of large candles creates a romantic ambience rivaled only by starlight.
 Use candles only where there is no chance that they could be overturned and create a fire hazard.

 Get the luminaria look by setting candles in glass lanterns and using them to line a walkway or staircase.
 The glass protects the candles from being snuffed out by the wind.

-Use motion-sensing floodlights to increase security at night without making your yard look like an amusement park.
+Use motion-sensing lights to increase security at night without making your yard look like an amusement park.
 Use them in key spots such as garage and side doors where it's handy to have light for short periods.

 Make certain that your house number is well lit for safety and practicality.
 Guests arriving after dark will appreciate knowing which house is yours, and emergency responders can find your it faster when they can see the house number.
-Solar lights illuminating the number automatically light the way every night.